 The European Union’s General Data Protection Regulation (GDPR) is an unprecedented privacy regulation in terms of its breadth, depth, and impact.
-The GDPR will take effect on May 25, 2018, and we’ve already made great strides to become compliant.
+The GDPR will take effect on May 25, 2018, and we’ve already made great strides to be compliant, including a Data Protection Impact Assessment (DPIA) of all our external suppliers and vendors.
 The GDPR extends the reach of the European Union’s data protection laws and establishes many new requirements for organizations that fall under its scope.
-Intuo have already undergone the necessary steps for an ISO27001 certification and will be audited on December 15th, 2017.
+Intuo have already undergone the necessary steps for an ISO27001 certification and is an ISO/IEC 27001:2013 certified organisation.
+Our public ISO27001 certificate can be found here.
 Our privacy team is well ahead of this deadline to meet and exceed these new requirements.

 A few of the major GDPR changes: